quabmara/tictactoe_bluej/README.md

 # tictactoe_bluej
-little game as a school project
+little game for a school project